Shambel96/CBTP-Project-G-8/README.txt

 3. Users Dashboard

 This is the final version of our CBTP project.
-You can import the database and test it yourself—everything is fully functional on our website.
+You can import the database and test it yourselfï¿½everything is fully functional on our website.
 If you have any questions about how it works, feel free to reach out to me anytime.

 How the System Works